sudikshas/Racial_Classification_XAI_Model/README.md

 ### How to run the code
 1. please pull the my docker image: `michael459165/capstone2:new8` and run the code inside this container.
 2. please go to the config file to change the parameters.
-This file has 4 sections, each corresponds to the parameters of a particular task.
+This file has 6 sections, each corresponds to a set of parameters to execute a particular task.
-3. visit "load_data" and "model_param" in the config file and customize your own parameters.
-Type `python run.py train_model` to train your model.
+3. Type `python run.py train_model` to train your model.
-4. visit the "integrated_grad" in the config file and customize your own parameters.
-Type `python run.py integrated_grad` to generate the activation maps of your model.
+4. Type `python run.py integrated_grad` to generate multiple heatmaps for Integrated Gradient on test samples.
+This version of Integrated Gradient will generate heatmaps for ALL classes.
+5. Type `python run.py run_test` to generate just ONE heatmap for both Integrated Gradient and Grad-CAM on the test sample.
+This will generate the heatmaps of the class with the HIGHEST predictive probability.
+6. Type `python run.py run_custom_img` to generate just ONE heatmap for both Integrated Gradient and Grad-CAM on YOUR own image.
+This will generate the heatmaps of the class with the HIGHEST predictive probability.
-5. visit the "generate_stats in the config file and customize your own parameters.
-Type `python run.py generate_plots` to generate statistics and plots.
+7. Type `python run.py generate_plots` to generate statistics and plots.

-### How to generate Integrated-gradient result
-1. If you want to run integrated-gradient on sample images, please change the variables from the integrated_grad section of parameters.json file.
-Then, do `python run.py integrate_grad`.
-2. If you want to run integrated-gradient with your own image, please change the variables from the run_your_img section of parameters.json file.
-Then, do `python integrated_grad.py run_pic`.
+Note: If you want to generate heatmap with different models, please visit util.py file under src folder and find the corresponding function and modify the model path.
+All the functions in util.py are well documented.
+Please feel free to explore and modify the code!

+### Web Application
+* We also made a Web App to showcase our work.
+Please clone [this repository](https://github.com/nicole9925/facial-analysis-webapp) and follow the instruction to run it locally.
+If you want to deploy the Web App online, please visit [backend](https://github.com/nicole9925/facial-analysis-frontend) and [frontend](https://github.com/nicole9925/facial-analysis-backend) repositories for further instruction.

 ### Reference
 [1]Selvaraju, Ramprasaath R., et al. "Grad-cam: Visual explanations from deep networks via gradient-based localization."
 Proceedings of the IEEE international conference on computer vision.
 2017.